Holiday Foods to Help Maintain Weight

 Store-bought vegetable dips

-Store-bought vegetable dips usually contain a high amount of fat, sugar and/or salt, as well as other additives.
+According to our Victoria dietitian, Shirley, store-bought vegetable dips usually contain a high amount of fat, sugar and/or salt, as well as other additives.
 If you just cannot bite into that celery or carrot stick without submerging them first in a dip, consider hummus instead.

 Hummus